-Guest post by Ngoc Anh Bui, managing director at AVC Edelman.
+Guest post by Ngoc Anh Bui, managing director of AVC Edelman.

 Words of a Generation: Vietnam is the latest in a series of interviews that capture on film the personal observations and perspectives of people from countries across the wider region.
 This latest installment features 10 Vietnamese born between 1975 and 1986, known as the “Đổi Mới” generation, on the topics of Love, Work, Explore, Play, Consume, Dream and Connect.